jdevfullstack/lightweight-web-server/README.md

 For posting, you need to have a html form, so that data can be entered.

-## Q&A

-If you have questions, please utilize the `Discussions` feature of GitHub.

-You can also create a pull request to start the discussion or query/ies.

-Or, you can raise an issue.
-I promise I will answer your questions.

 ## Compiling & Using The Server